-I have a watercolor painting in my room of a tiny sparrow sitting in some tall grasses and flowers as the sun’s yellow rays brighten the retreating gray of early morning.
+I have a watercolor painting in my bedroom of a tiny sparrow sitting in some tall grasses and flowers as the sun’s yellow rays brighten the retreating gray of early morning.
 The painting is entitled “For Today, Newly Bright.”

 The painting reminds me every morning that today is a new day.
 A fresh start.
 A new beginning.
 A day of possibilities.
 What will I do with them?